Kristina01111000/Drws_site/README.md

 - Ever Since i started learning about the four elements i started looking at how they play in my family dynamics, like my brother has a lot of fire

-think of names for the commenters
+think of names for the commenters, so mine, mommys, maybe tom?

 put this in the fourissimo group page, use growing holistically staff:

 Once you understand the holistic four element pattern, you might have fun seeing it play out in the world around you - your field of study, or job, your family, life in general.
 Share your insights here!